 - Perjury22

-Aliens who were found guilty at trial can always appeal their case to a higher court.
-For instance, a conviction in the Eighth Judicial District Court can be appealed to the Nevada Court of Appeals, the Nevada Supreme Court, and (in limited circumstances) the U.S. Supreme Court.
+You can always appeal your trial’s guilty verdict to a higher court.
+For instance, you may appeal your conviction in the Eighth Judicial District Court to the Nevada Court of Appeals, the Nevada Supreme Court, and (in limited circumstances) the U.S. Supreme Court.

-If a guilty verdict in lower court gets overturned in the higher court, then the immigrant may no longer be deportable.
+If a higher court overturns the lower court’s guilty verdict, then you may no longer be deportable.
 Learn more about Nevada criminal appeals.23

-A last-resort measure, a writ of habeas corpus argues against the legality of keeping a defendant in custody.
-If the court grants a writ of habeas corpus, then the person can no longer be held in custody for the reason that originally landed him/her in prison.
+A last-resort measure, a writ of habeas corpus argues against the legality of keeping you in custody.
+If the court grants a writ of habeas corpus, then you can no longer be held in custody for the reason that originally landed you in prison.

 There are nine main grounds to justify habeas corpus relief: